Difference Between Teaching Methods and Teaching Techniques for Parents

 Examples of Teaching Techniques

-• Questioning techniques: These techniques help you ask effective questions that encourage student thinking and participation.
-They help you get students involved in the lesson and make sure they're understanding the material.
+Questioning techniques: These techniques help teachers ask effective questions that encourage participation and deeper thinking.
 Examples include:

 Do you want to build a learning environment where students stay engaged and strengthen their critical thinking skills?